Prioritization Decision Matrix: 7 Steps to Rank Anything

 Step 7: run the criteria weight stress test

-Before acting on the results, check two things: does the ranking match your informed judgment?
-And does it survive a sensitivity analysis — a systematic check of whether small changes to your inputs produce large changes in the output?
+Before acting on the results, check two things: does the ranking match your informed judgment, and does it survive a sensitivity analysis?
+A sensitivity analysis is a systematic check of whether small changes to your inputs produce large changes in the output.
+Here is the quickstart procedure:

-If the top-ranked option surprises everyone, that’s valuable information — either the matrix revealed something your intuition missed, or your weights or scores need adjustment.
-Both outcomes are useful.
-Goodwin and Wright advocate in Decision Analysis for Management Judgment that structured methods and expert judgment work best together rather than as alternatives [5].
+If the top-ranked option surprises everyone, that is valuable either way.
+Either the matrix revealed something your intuition missed, or your weights or scores need adjustment.
+Goodwin and Wright argue in Decision Analysis for Management Judgment that structured methods and expert judgment work best together rather than as alternatives [5].
 The matrix should sharpen your thinking, not replace it.

 How to stress-test your prioritization decision matrix weights

-If a 10% weight shift flips your number-one pick, the ranking is fragile and needs closer examination before you commit resources.
-Belton and Stewart’s MCDA framework notes that decision matrices can be sensitive to weight assignments — small changes in weight sometimes produce large changes in ranking, especially when options score closely [4].
-The Criteria Weight Stress Test turns this vulnerability into a diagnostic tool.
+If a 10% weight shift flips your number-one pick, the ranking is fragile and needs closer examination before you commit.
+This sensitivity to weights is documented in the multi-criteria decision analysis literature: Belton and Stewart note that decision matrices can be sensitive to weight assignments, where small changes in weight sometimes produce large changes in ranking, an effect that is most pronounced when options score closely [4].
+The Criteria Weight Stress Test turns that known vulnerability into a deliberate diagnostic step.

 Why do prioritization decision matrices fail?